GwennKoi/vscode-lpc-lang/README.md

 Basic syntax highlighting for LPC

 ## Release Notes
+### v 1.0.0
+* Strings are now handled by the language server.
+* The language server should fix the @text/text block issues.

 ### v 0.4.0
 * Fixed issue with snippets (thanks to gesslar)
 * Added .lpc as a filetype